-- A. Maintain and adopt updated elements of the LRTP as developed, as part of on-going initiatives such as, but not limited to the CMP, Regional Freight Plan, WalkBike BCD Plan, Safety Committee planning, and transit plans; and facilitate engagement with regional stakeholders, partners, and the general public in the planning process in accord with the CHATS Public Participation Plan (PPP); - B. Maintain and utilize the travel demand model to forecast future system performance and evaluate impacts of various transportation improvements, in conjunction with other analyses, including environmental screening, field review, input from member jurisdictions, stakeholders and the public, in support of a comprehensive transportation needs assessment; - C. Continue development of CHATS 2045 LRTP update. - D. Employ the LRTP as the guiding policy for transportation initiatives, which informs the TIP; - E. Coordinate with individual jurisdictions to ensure consistency between other transportation planning efforts in the region and the adopted CHATS LRTP; - F. Provide assistance, including modeling services, to the member jurisdictions in their individual transportation planning and prioritization processes; - G. Institute procedures for establishing and measuring performance planning targets and scenario planning in evaluating projects proposed for inclusion in the TIP: - H. Coordinate inclusion of goals/targets in the LRTP to meet performance measures established by SCDOT within 6 months of setting; - I. Coordinate inclusion of system performance report developed and provided by SCDOT as well as other supplemental reporting undertaken by the MPO, in the LRTP; - J. Identify alternative funding sources for unfunded CHATS projects in the LRTP, including coordination with County Transportation Sales Tax and C-Fund Programs; - K. Attend seminars and training offered on innovative long range planning practices.
+- A. Maintain and adopt updated elements of the LRTP as developed, as part of ongoing initiatives' such as, but not limited to the CMP, Regional Freight Plan, WalkBike BCD Plan, Safety Committee planning, and transit plans; and facilitate engagement with regional stakeholders, partners, and the general public in the planning process in accord with the CHATS Public Participation Plan (PPP); - B. Maintain and utilize the travel demand model to forecast future system performance and evaluate impacts of various transportation improvements, in conjunction with other analyses, including environmental screening, field review, input from member jurisdictions, stakeholders and the public, in support of a comprehensive transportation needs assessment; - C. Maintain and update the CHATS 2045 LRTP as needed; - D. Employ the LRTP as the guiding policy for transportation initiatives, which informs the TIP; - E. Coordinate with individual jurisdictions to ensure consistency between other transportation planning efforts in the region and the adopted CHATS LRTP; - F. Provide assistance, including modeling services, to the member jurisdictions in their individual transportation planning and prioritization processes; - G. Institute procedures for establishing and measuring performance planning targets and scenario planning in evaluating projects proposed for inclusion in the TIP: - H. Coordinate inclusion of goals/targets in the LRTP to meet performance measures established by SCDOT within 6 months of setting; - I. Coordinate inclusion of system performance report developed and provided by SCDOT as well as other supplemental reporting undertaken by the MPO, in the LRTP; - J. Identify alternative funding sources for unfunded CHATS projects in the LRTP, including coordination with County Transportation Sales Tax and C-Fund Programs; - K. Attend seminars and training offered on innovative long-range planning practices.

-Work Schedule: The activities in this task area will principally be conducted on an on-going basis during FY2024 and FY2025
+Work Schedule: The activities in this task area will principally be conducted on an ongoing basis during FY2024 and FY2025

 Work Products FY 2024 FY 2025 Proposed Funding A.B.
 Agenda, meeting minutes of the Planning Advisory Committee (CHATS Study Team): On-going through June 30, 2024/2025 Х Х FHWA (PL)/FTA A.B.
-Public meeting notices, minutes and materials for major project public input meetings: On-going through June 30, 2024/2025 Х Х FHWA (PL)/FTA АЕ.
-Continue presentation and distribution of materials on the LRTP to the general public: On-going through June 30, 2024/2025 Х Х FHWA (PL)/FTA АЕ.
-Continue review/maintenance of plan and tracking project implementation: On-going through June 30, 2024/2025 Х Х Other - See below C. Adopt CHATS 2045 LRTP: November, 2023 Х - Other - See below F. Continue application of adopted performance measures for LRTP projects moving forward to the TIP: On-going through June 30, 2024/2025 Х Х FHWA (PL)/FTA G. Inclusion of performance measures/targets established by SCDOT into LRTP: On-going (within 6 months of setting) Х Х FHWA (PL)/FTA H. Inclusion of system performance report developed by SCDOT into LRTP: April 2024/2025 Х Х FHWA (PL)/FTA
+Public meeting notices, minutes and materials for major project public input meetings: On-going through June 30, 2024/2025 Х Х FHWA (PL)/FTA AE.
+Continue presentation and distribution of materials on the LRTP to the general public: On-going through June 30, 2024/2025 Х Х FHWA (PL)/FTA AE.
+Continue review/maintenance of plan and tracking project implementation: On-going through June 30, 2024/2025 Х Х Other - See below C. Amend/update CHATS 2045 LRTP: June 2025 - Х Other - See below F. Continue application of adopted performance measures for LRTP projects moving forward to the TIP: On-going through June 30, 2024/2025 Х Х FHWA (PL)/FTA G. Inclusion of performance measures/targets established by SCDOT into LRTP: On-going (within 6 months of setting) Х Х FHWA (PL)/FTA Н. Inclusion of system performance report developed by SCDOT into LRTP: April 2024/2025 Х Х FHWA (PL)/FTA

 Work Project/Task Programming in TIP Proposed Procurement Schedule Budget (Fed./Local) Proposed Funding АН.
-LRTP Long Range Plan MPO FY 2024 \$95,000/\$24,000 Guideshare A. II. maintenance/updates Long Range Plan MPO FY 2025 \$25,000/\$6,000 /STBG
+LRTP Long Range Plan MPO FY 2024 \$95,000/\$24,000 Guideshare A. 11. maintenance/updates Long Kango Hari 7,11 FY 2025 \$25,000/\$6,000 /STBG

 FHWA (PL)/FTA \$125,000

 LOCAL \$55,250

 OTHER \$95,000

 Total \$275,250

-% OF TOTAL PL BUDGET: 5.20% 6
+% OF TOTAL PL BUDGET: 6.16%

-FHWA (PL)/FTA \$125,000
+FHWA (PL)/FTA \$75,000

-LOCAL \$37,250
+LOCAL \$24,750

 OTHER \$25,000

-Total \$187,250
+Total \$124,750

-% OF TOTAL PLRIDGET: 5 45%
+% OF TOTAL PLRIDGET: 2 98%